matiaskis/cy-m-t-o/README.md

             (optionnal)

            --avl sort the data using a avl tree
-           --abr sort the data using a binary search tree --tab sort the data using a linked list
-           (if this option is not specified, the sorting will be done with an avl tree by default)
+           --abr sort the data using a binary search tree (if this option is not specified, the sorting will be done with an avl tree by default)

            --help if you need specification on the arguments